 Jenny feels that her pain is there continuously throughout the day but with varied intensity.
-She finds her back is uncomfortable early in the morning with pain intensity varying throughout the day based on the position she’s in.
+She finds her back is uncomfortable early in the morning with lower back pain intensity varying throughout the day based on the position she’s in.

 Are you concerned about red flags due to the constant nature of Jenny’s pain?
 Explain your rationale.